-Appraisals of military artifacts are provided for both private individuals and public institutions by Art Beltrone of Beltrone & Company.
-Appraisals are used to obtain insurance coverage, establish the value of an artifact to be donated to a non-profit organization, or to determine an item’s current value if to be sold.
+Appraisals of military artifacts are provided for individuals and public institutions by Art Beltrone of Beltrone & Company.
+Appraisals are used to obtain insurance coverage, establish the value of an artifact to be donated or sold.

-Beltrone & Company will inspect the artifacts to be donated, fully describe them and provide a detailed written appraisal report of their current market value.
+Art Beltrone will inspect, identify and describe the artifact to be donated and provide a detaile d appraisal report which includes the items current market value.
 Artifact photography is provided as required.

 The Smithsonian Institution